 Accidents happen, but that doesn’t mean they have to affect the rest of your life.
 Whether the condom broke or you forgot to take your birth control, the morning after pill can help prevent unplanned pregnancy when taken within 72 hours of unprotected sex.
 Learn more about the availability of the morning after pill in South Africa.

-Here are six important things you need to know about the Morning After Pill in South Africa.
+Here are six important things you need to know.

 1. Time is (sort of) on your side

 The great thing about the morning-after pill (MAP) is that you can take it up to 72 hours after unprotected sex and it will still prevent pregnancy.
 You can get it at your local pharmacy or at a clinic, and they’ll give you clear instructions for taking it.
 The morning after pill is a progestin-only pill that works by preventing ovulation – and if you don’t ovulate, you can’t fall pregnant.
 Looking for emergency contraception?
 Visit your nearest Marie Stopes South Africa center for a contraceptive consultation and to purchase emergency contraception.

 2. It’s called ‘emergency contraception’ for a reason

 The morning after pill shouldn’t be used as your regular form of contraception for a few reasons.